Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Results

-Intermediate fusion emerged as the most widely used approach, applied in 24 studies.
-Hybrid fusion was employed in 15 studies, while late fusion and early fusion strategies were utilized in 14 and 7 studies, respectively.
-Two studies employed hierarchical fusion strategies to tackle challenges in multimodal data integration One study introduced a transformer-based model that utilizes hierarchical multimodal transformers to progressively integrate features from shallow to deep layers.
+The two studies employing hierarchical fusion addressed multimodal integration using different architectures.
+One study introduced a transformer-based model that progressively integrates features from shallow to deep layers using hierarchical multimodal transformers.
 This design facilitates effective cross-modality interaction and addresses issues such as spatial misalignment and data heterogeneity, distinguishing it from traditional early, intermediate, or late fusion techniques.
 Similarly, one study proposed a hierarchical factorized bilinear fusion strategy tailored for cancer survival prediction, which integrates genomic and pathological image data across low- and high-level fusion stages.
-While both approaches highlight the critical role of cross-modality interactions, this method further incorporates modality-specific and cross-modality attentional factorized bilinear modules, enabling reduced computational complexity and enhanced performance, particularly in genomic data analysis.
-Together, these studies underscore the adaptability and effectiveness of hierarchical fusion frameworks in optimizing multimodal data integration across diverse applications.
+While both approaches highlight the critical role of cross-modality interactions, the latter further incorporates modality-specific and cross-modality attentional factorized bilinear modules, reducing computational complexity while improving performance, particularly for genomic data analysis.
+Together, these studies illustrate the flexibility of hierarchical fusion frameworks for integrating heterogeneous medical data.
 One study employed a probability-based fusion approach, which involves calculating the probability of each feature being relevant and discriminative for classification, as determined by two optimization algorithms.
 Features with higher probabilities are prioritized and included in the final fused feature set, ensuring the combination of only the most informative and non-redundant features for classification.
 One other study used the maximum correlation-based fusion approach, which emphasizes integrating features with the strongest cross-modal correlations.
 In this method, features from different modalities are analyzed for their pairwise correlations.
 Strongly correlated features are selected and combined, while weakly correlated or redundant features are excluded.
 This strategy enhances the representational power of the fused data by focusing on meaningful relationships while reducing noise and redundancy.
-Finally, five studies did not specify or clearly define their fusion strategy.